godotengine/godot-docs/classes/class_basebutton.rst

 | *Getter* | is_shortcut_in_tooltip_enabled() |
 +----------+----------------------------------+

-If ``true`` the button will add information about its shortcut in the tooltip.
+If ``true``, the button will add information about its shortcut in the tooltip.

 .. _class_BaseButton_toggle_mode: